ModRef/ModRef.github.io/ModRef2021.md

 ### **Dr. Bart Bogaerts** (Vrije Universiteit Brussel, Belgium) - Predicate Logic as a Modelling Language: The IDP system

+I introduce the IDP system: syntax, formal and informal semantics, and inference methods.
+Special attention will be devoted to
+ 1. the knowledge base system paradigm: the idea that a single knowledge base can be used for multiple inferences
+ 2. informal semantics: the idea that formal statements should correspond to their informal (natural language) reading.
+ 3. inductive definitions, and
+ 4. the rationale behind some design decisions in IDP.

 ## <a name="callForPapers"></a> Call for Papers
 We invite submissions of novel (ongoing) work, recent breakthroughs, future directions, and descriptions of interesting aspects of existing systems related (but not limited) to the following topics: